-Lawn compaction occurs across almost all lawns through factors including moving, foot traffic, rainfall and even just gravity, so it is a safe bet that you will have to aerate your lawn periodically.
+Lawn compaction occurs across almost all lawns through factors including moving, foot traffic, rainfall and even just gravity.
+This makes it a safe bet that you will have to aerate your lawn periodically.

 When is the best time to aerate your lawn?

 This answer will depend on the type of grass you have in your lawn.
-If you have warm season turfgrass – such as Buffalo or Bermuda grass – then the best time to aerate is from late spring to early summer.
+If you have warm season turfgrass then the best time to aerate is from late spring to early summer.

-Conversely, if you have cool season turfgrass – like fall fescue or Kentucky bluegrass – is best aerated in the fall.
+Conversely, with cool season turfgrass – like fall fescue or Kentucky bluegrass – it is best aerated in the fall.

 Homeowners should also aim to aerate not long before you plan to reseed or fertilize your lawn.
 This is because the aeration process best prepares the lawn to absorb the nutrients or the seeds.

 You shouldn’t be aerating your lawn too often.
 This will cover it in too many holes, prevent the grass from being able to flourish & potentially completely wreck the lawn.